holtik/Simple-Python-Projects/README.md

 # Simple Text Editor:
-A very basic text editor with options to change text font and color.
+A very basic text editor made with Tkinter with options to change text font and color.